Textualize/rich/docs/source/live.rst

 Progress bars and status indicators use a *live* display to animate parts of the terminal.
 You can build custom live displays with the :class:`~rich.live.Live` class.

-For a demonstration of a live display, running the following command:
+For a demonstration of a live display, run the following command:

     python -m rich.live